 IDG Contributor Network: 5 ways to reduce devops costs | Computing

-Made popular by startups that wanted to their upfront infrastructure costs, the public cloud offered an easy opex method to get development efforts off the ground.
-Public cloud providers now allow enterprises of all types to focus on the devops practices that thrive in that environment.
+Made popular by startups that wanted to reduce their upfront infrastructure costs, the public cloud offered an easy opex method to get development efforts off the ground.
+Public cloud providers now allow enterprises of all types to focus on the practices that thrive in that environment.
 But the public cloud is not worry-free, especially from a cost perspective.

 Some factors, such as bandwidth, are well known and typically included in business models.
 But there continue to be stories about public cloud budget blowouts.
 If you’re in a group that needs to reduce the cost structure of your devops efforts, read on and see if you’re overlooking any of these five tips: